coltorapps/builder/apps/docs/src/app/docs/interpreter-store/page.md

     description: Understanding interpreter stores.
 ---

-An interpreter store serves as the central component used for filling entity values based on a schema and builder definition.
+An interpreter store serves as the central component used for filling entities values based on a schema and builder definition.

 ---